No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 It’s unfair to pin an online trend, years in the making, on one single Utah school district, especially when establishment press consistently dismissed “therianthropy” as a right-wing fever dream.

-The controversy had therian and furry accounts on TikTok gleefully satirizing themselves through 2022, even posting screenshots of litter boxes with phony calls for more accommodations from schools.
+The controversy had therian and furry accounts on TikTok gleefully satirizing themselves through 2022, even posting screenshots of litter boxes with phony calls for accommodations from schools.

+Ironically, by students’ accounts, Mt.
+Nebo has continued to accommodate.
 According to organizer Kendalyn, the animal accessories continue to be worn at school, even weeks after the protest, though she says behavior has moderated.

 “What happened to letting kids be kids?” the most tolerant voices online ask.